Exploring the Limits of Motivation, Engagement, and Rewards in the Workplace

 Productive work is essential to an individual’s self-knowledge and self-esteem; people are not mentally or emotionally designed to live in isolation.
 We get to resolve the complicated mystery that is us through an infinite number of exchanges with others.
 “Your unconscious, that inner extrovert, wants you to reach outward and connect.
 It wants you to achieve communion with work, friends, family, nation, and cause.
 Your unconscious wants to entangle you in the thick web of relations that are the essence of human flourishing.” – David Brooks, the Social Animal.

-But to view this from a different standpoint, are organizational support systems’ and coping skills up to the task?
-Consider the number of organizations that changed the titles of their HR Managers many years ago to Business Partners but to an employee or the customer; everything remained the same.
+But to view this from a different standpoint, are organizational support systems and coping skills up to the task?
+Consider the number of organizations that changed the titles of their HR Managers many years ago to Business Partners but to an employee or customers; everything remained the same.
 Dave Ulrich’s model has existed for over 20 years, but the transformation has been slow.
-The same applies to HR and Predictive Analytics, where its integration into organizational systems to inform better decision-making has been at a snail’s pace.
+The same applies to HR and Predictive Analytics, whose integration into organizational systems to inform better decision-making has been at a snail’s pace.
 Or the slow progress in the integration of technology in the classroom?
 School closures affected an estimated 110 million children and young people and significantly impacted working women in the MENA region.

 How To Get More Out of People?

 What the world demands of us has also changed.
-Our most significant marketable assets determining our employability level are the currentness and pertinence of our knowledge, skills, and creativity.
-Most of our struggle involves remaining relevant where automatized actions don’t get us very far.
-With so few seats and so many people, any disclosure that we are struggling and need support may constitute a relinquishment of our competitive edge when long-term job security has generally gone with our younger days.
+Our most significant marketable assets, determining our employability, are the currency and relevance of our knowledge, skills, and creativity.
+Much of our struggle involves remaining relevant in areas where automatized actions don’t take us very far.
+With limited opportunities and abundant competition, revealing that we are struggling and need support may feel like surrendering our competitive edge—particularly since long-term job security often seems to have remained in our younger days.

 Motivation, Engagement, and Rewards

-Individuals almost always get into a new role with the desire to do a good job, if not a great one.
-They need to feel they made the right choice, as much as the organization does.
+Individuals typically enter into a new role with a strong desire to perform well.
+They need to feel they made the right decision as much as the organization does.
 “One of the hallmarks of a man of self-esteem is the profound pleasure he experiences in the productive work of his mind.
 His enjoyment of life is fed by his unceasing concern to grow in knowledge and ability.”
 Dr. Nathaniel Branden.

 It’s important not to drop the burning coal of intrinsic motivation into ice-cold water, which could lead to presenteeism, a term coined by Chester Elton.
-Presenteeism is where individuals show up every day, but they aren’t really there, “Human beings are uniquely capable of regulating their involvement and commitment to a given task or endeavor…The extent to which we do or don’t fully contribute is governed more by attitude than by necessity, fear or economic influence” – The New HR Analytics
+Presenteeism is when individuals show up every day but aren’t really there.
+“Human beings are uniquely capable of regulating their involvement and commitment to a given task or endeavor…The extent to which we do or don’t fully contribute is governed more by attitude than by necessity, fear or economic influence”— The New HR Analytics

 The figure below shows the steps from engagement to departure.